MatrixEditor/caterpillar/docs/source/reference/introduction.rst

             Building measurements:
             default  0.0898006975 sec/call

-In this benchmark, *caterpillar* demonstrates a performance advantage, being approximately :bdg-success:`19.76%` faster in unpacking data and approximately :bdg-success:`18.36%` faster in packing data compared to Construct (*not compiled*).
+In this benchmark, *caterpillar* demonstrates a performance advantage, being approximately :bdg-success:`25.91%` faster in unpacking data and approximately :bdg-success:`31.12%` faster in packing data compared to Construct (*not compiled*).

 In the **compiled** Construct test, *caterpillar* shows a performance difference compared to Construct.
-Specifically, *caterpillar* is approximately :bdg-danger:`34.48%` slower in unpacking data and approximately :bdg-warning:`4.76%` slower in packing data.
+Specifically, *caterpillar* is approximately :bdg-danger:`24.18%` slower in unpacking data, but approximately :bdg-success:`11.61%` **faster** in packing data.
 It's important to note that these figures reflect a trade-off between performance and other considerations such as simplicity and ease of use.